ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-vdc-details.md

 |:-------- |:----------- |
 | vCPU limit | The limit or reserved amount of vCPU that can be used at any time by the virtual data center.  |
 | RAM limit | The limit or reserved amount of memory that can be used at any time by the virtual data center.  |
-{: caption="Table 3.
-Virtual data center resource reservation details" caption-side="bottom"}
+{: caption="Virtual data center resource reservation details" caption-side="bottom"}

 ## Viewing virtual data center recommended services details
 {: #shared_viewing-vdc-details-services}